It’s generally safe to have an orgasm during pregnancy. A pregnancy orgasm may feel different during each trimester.

 - Your orgasms may be more pleasurable.
-There are a few reasons for this, with perhaps the main one being increased blood flow during pregnancy.
-This means your uterus and vaginal area are more engorged, which can mean more sensitivity.
-This can go either way depending on the person, but for many, it means more pleasure — and easier orgasms.
+One of the main reasons for this may be increased blood flow during pregnancy.
+This means your uterus and vaginal area are more engorged, making them more sensitive.
+For many, it means more pleasure and easier orgasms.

 - You may feel post-orgasm uterine contractions or cramps.
-These are perfectly normal and even happen when you’re not pregnant — you just may not feel them unless you are.
-Don’t worry — these contractions aren’t labor, and they’re not going to bring on labor.
+These are perfectly normal and even happen when you’re not pregnant, but you just may not feel them.
+Don’t worry — these contractions aren’t labor, and won’t bring on labor.
 Cramps will generally subside with rest.

 - The release of hormones may be compounded.
-What we mean is this: Your body is already producing more oxytocin (the “love hormone”) during pregnancy.
+This means your body is already producing more oxytocin (the “love hormone”) during pregnancy.
 You’ll release even more when you orgasm.
 And that’s typically going to feel pretty darn good.

 Sex in general may be more difficult during the home stretch that is the third trimester.
 For one thing, your adorable baby bump may feel more like an enormous sack of potatoes: awkward to carry and always in the way.
 (That’s where creative sex positions come in!)